minh-doan/MLCP/README.md

     ```
     If it opens an interface in your default web-browser, you’re ready!

-    If you have issue running jupyter, please visit [Jupyter website](https://jupyter.readthedocs.io/en/latest/install.html)
+    If you have issues running jupyter, please visit [Jupyter website](https://jupyter.readthedocs.io/en/latest/install.html)

-    If jupyter notebook is not available, the vignette can be used in command line (see later)
+    If jupyter notebook is not available, the vignette can still be used in command line (see **Use**)

 # Use

 1. Feature extraction by CellProfiler

-    If starting from raw images input, you will first need to perform [CellProfiler](http://cellprofiler.org) analysis on those images.
+    Starting from raw images input, you will first need to perform [CellProfiler](http://cellprofiler.org) analysis on those images.
 In this vignette, you can use the example pipeline located at **CPpipeline**/*cellcycle.cppipe* to analyze the example images provided in folder **images**.
-Read [more](https://github.com/minh-doan/MLCP/tree/master/images) about this experiment.
+Read [more](https://github.com/minh-doan/MLCP/tree/master/images) about these images and the study.

     **Input of this step:**